DETAILED ACTION

 a weight kernel transformer configured to transform a weight kernel to the Winograd domain (Para [0026] “each IDP unit reads and transforms a single input feature map, but 16 different transformed weight kernels are applied to each input map, one kernel per output feature map.
 The IDP unit transforms the 16 patches of input data into, for example, the Winograd domain” teaches a weight kernels transform to the Winograd domain);

-a transformation data processor configured to: map, a plurality of types of multiply-accumulate (MAC) units included in a computation unit, to a plurality of feature groups created by grouping feature values in a plurality of channels of the transformed input feature map and a plurality of weight value groups created by grouping weight values in a plurality of channels of the transformed weight kernel, the plurality of types of MAC units being configured to perform a MAC operation between a weight value group of the plurality of weight value groups and a feature value group of the plurality of feature groups (Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
+a transformation data processor configured to: map … a plurality of feature groups created by grouping feature values in a plurality of channels of the transformed input feature map and a plurality of weight value groups created by grouping weight values in a plurality of channels of the transformed weight kernel, to at least one type of MAC unit from among a first type MAC unit, a second type MAC unit, and a third type MAC unit included in a plurality of types of multiply-accumulate (MAC) units in a computation unit being configured to perform a MAC operation between a weight value group of the plurality of weight value groups and a feature value group of the plurality of feature groups (Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
 Each MAU takes as inputs eight sets of input values and a corresponding set of eight weights.
 In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results… each of the eight inputs and their corresponding weights coming from eight different input feature maps might be for element in position (1,3) in a given cycle.
-Each IDP unit generates processing requests for different input feature maps and, since the corresponding weight kernels have 0 weights at different positions in the kernels, the requests generated by the input fetch units may be for processing of different output elements” teaches the multiply-accumulate units include computations, transformed eight different input feature maps (corresponds to the plurality of feature groups) and set of eight weights (corresponds to the plurality of weight value groups));
+Each IDP unit generates processing requests for different input feature maps and, since the corresponding weight kernels have 0 weights at different positions in the kernels, the requests generated by the input fetch units may be for processing of different output elements” teaches multiply-accumulate units (each being a separate type) that perform computations, creating eight different input feature maps (corresponds to the plurality of feature groups) and a set of eight weights (corresponds to the plurality of weight value groups));

 a computation data processor configured to collect MAC operation results from the computation unit (Para [0026] “The IDP unit then sends 16 requests to 16 different request-assembly units, each corresponding to a different output feature map.
 Each request assembly unit feeds a different set of 16 MAUs, Each of the 16 request-assembly units and corresponding 16 MAUs act independently of the others, each generating 16 patches of one output map” teaches collect the result of the multiply-accumulate units);